internetstandards/Internet.nl/documentation/Docker-DNS.md

 There are several DNS components in the Docker setup:

-* A non-validating resolver, used for DNS resolving by almost all tests.
+1. A non-validating resolver, used for DNS resolving by almost all tests.
   As we have our own DNSSEC validation test, we want to see bogus responses as well.
-* A validating resolver, used to validate DANE records through ldns-dane.
+2. A validating resolver, used to validate DANE records through ldns-dane.
-* An authoritative server for the connection test zone.
+3. An internal authoritative name server for the connection test zone.
-* The DNS records in the zone for `INTERNETNL_DOMAINNAME`.
+4. The DNS records in the zone for `INTERNETNL_DOMAINNAME`.
-  These are hosted elsewhere, but have certain requirements for the instance to work.
+  These should be hosted elsewhere (i.e. on an external authoritative name server), but have certain requirements for the instance to work.

 The resolvers do not require any specific configuration.
 In this document, `INTERNETNL_DOMAINNAME` is `example.com`.
+Furthermore, example IP addresses are used.

 ## Common parts